adampattersonct/Assessing-the-Alignment-of-FOMC-Statements-with-Minutes-using-Large-Language-Models/README.md

 ## Requirements

-See `requirements.txt` for a complete list of dependencies.
+See `requirements.txt` for a complete list of dependencies (Python 3.10.18).

 ## Usage Workflow